nus-cs2113-AY2021S1/tp/docs/DeveloperGuide.md

 ----

-### Before writing code
+### 2.2 Before writing code

-1. **Configuring the coding style**
+#### 2.2.1 Configuring the Coding Style

 If using IDEA, follow this guide [IDEA: Configuring the code style](https://se-education.org/guides/tutorials/intellijCodeStyle.html) to setup IDEA’s coding style to match ours.

-2. **Set up CI**
+#### 2.2.2 Set up CI

 There is no set up required as the project comes with a GitHub Actions config files, located in `.github/workflows` folder.
 When GitHub detects these files, it will run the CI for the project automatically at each push to the master branch or to any PR.

-3. **Learn the design**
+#### 2.2.3 Learn the Design

 When you are ready to start writing codes, we recommended that you have a look at AniChan's overall design by reading about it at [AniChan's architecture](DeveloperGuide.md#31-architecture).

 <br/>